akcansoft/FFmpeg-Media-File-Converter/README.md

 - **Output Format Selection**: Choose the desired output file extension.
 - **Conversion Progress Monitoring**: View the status of each file and overall progress in a dedicated status window.
 - **Cancel Ongoing Conversions**: Stop the conversion process at any time.
+- **Command line parameters** : Allows users to add files for conversion by passing them as command line arguments when launching the application.

 ## Requirements